devongovett/qunit-cli/readme.md

     --test,   -t    Limits testing to a single test (by number) --quiet,  -q    Flag to hide passed tests from the output

-The command-line testrunner has some more options available:
+The command-line test runner has some additional options available:

     --code,   -c    Path to code loaded globally.
 You can prefix a namespace using a colon (:)